flutter/website/src/perf/index.md

 so you can find out if the questions you have or the problems you're having were already answered or encountered, and whether there are existing solutions.
 (Alternatively, you can check the Flutter GitHub issue database using the [performance][performance] label.)

 Finally, the performance issues are divided into four categories.
 They correspond to the four labels that are used in the Flutter GitHub issue
 database: "[perf: speed][speed]", "[perf: memory][memory]",
 "[perf: app size][size]", "[perf: energy][energy]".

 The rest of the content is organized using those four categories.
-(Note that these docs are in the process of being expanded.)

 <!--
 Let's put "speed" (rendering) first as it's the most popular performance issue